 Historical Perspective: Unraveling Ribosomal Location

 The understanding of ribosomal location has evolved over time with advancements in microscopy and cell biology techniques.
 Early studies using electron microscopy revealed the presence of ribosomes both free in the cytoplasm and attached to the ER.
-However, it was the development of cell fractionation techniques that allowed researchers to separate and analyze different cellular components, including ribosomes.
-These studies demonstrated that ribosomes associated with the ER were involved in the synthesis of secreted proteins, while free ribosomes were responsible for synthesizing cytoplasmic proteins.
+Still, it was the development of cell fractionation techniques that allowed researchers to separate and analyze different cellular components, including ribosomes.
+Think about it: these studies demonstrated that ribosomes associated with the ER were involved in the synthesis of secreted proteins, while free ribosomes were responsible for synthesizing cytoplasmic proteins.
 Further research using molecular biology techniques, such as in vitro translation assays and gene cloning, elucidated the role of signal sequences in directing ribosomes to the ER.
 These discoveries provided a detailed understanding of the mechanisms that govern ribosomal location and protein targeting.

 Organelle-Specific Ribosomes: Mitochondria and Chloroplasts